max397574/better-escape.nvim/readme.md

 📦Installation
 ------------
-Use your favourite package manager and call setup function.
+Use your favourite package manager and call the setup function.
 ```lua
 -- lua with packer.nvim
 use {